We are proud to have had our veterinary acupuncture services featured in The Toronto Star!

 - Relaxation of muscles at the site of needle insertion and more distant locations body is achieved with veterinary acupuncture treatment, creating both a local and generalized pain relieving effect.

 - Veterinary acupuncture improves tissue blood flow, oxygenation, and removal of metabolic wastes and toxins.

-- Unlike prescription and over the counter pain medications, veterinary acupuncture lacks potential adverse side effects for your pet’s internal organs.
+- Veterinary acupuncture does not have potential adverse side effects for your pet’s internal organs.